zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 Response Headers
 ----------------

-The publisher and the web server take care of setting response headers such as *Content-Length* and *Content-Type*.
-Later in the chapter you'll find out how to control these headers and also how exceptions are used to set the HTTP response code.
+The publisher and the web server take care of setting the *Content-Length* response header.
+Later in the chapter you'll find out how to control response headers and also how exceptions are used to set the HTTP response code.

 Pre-Traversal Hook